MomentsLD/moments/docs/sfs.rst

 Illustration: ancestral state misidentification
 -----------------------------------------------

-In SFS analyses, a tpyical confounder is the misidentification of the ancestral allele.
+In SFS analyses, a typical confounder is the misidentification of the ancestral allele.
 This occurs because polarization requires estimating the ancestral state of a locus, which is typically done by comparing to one or more outgroup species in a sequence alignment.
 For humans, we typically use chimpanzee and other great